GallaFrancesco/D_Merkle_Tree/README.md

 ## Status of development

-This is a work in progress, the library is currently able to load a file, verify the tree and update it, even though **insertion of additional blocks has yet to be implemented**.
+This is a work in progress, the library is currently able to load a file, verify the tree and update it.

 ### Current capabilities